Skip to main content

 If you want to change the data, profile picture, or background image of your User:

-2. Locate and click on the Settings Icon in the top right corner.
+Click your User Icon on the top left corner, then locate and click on the Settings Icon in the top right corner, and a popup will appear.

-3. A popup will appear, where you can edit your user's data or select/paste/drop an image or paste a URL for a different profile picture or background image.
+• Under Edit Images, you can select/paste/drop an image or paste a URL for different avatar or background image.

 If you have the ADMIN role or higher on your GameVault server, you can do the same for all other user profiles in the Admin Dashboard.